Plazarama/plazarama.github.io/_posts/2015-10-28-Blog Entry Week 1-5.md

 **Week 4:**

 Alex joined our group and had lots of ideas for our project.
-We decided to do a plotter type project however then we all agreed it would be too diffuclt in our short timeframe.
-We then diccussed different ideas.
+We decided to do a plotter type project however then we all agreed it would be too difficult in our short timeframe.
+We then dissuced different ideas.

 We settled on a web application game.
 Alex came up with the intial idea for our project.
 It is an online mulitplayer and multiscreen game.